mascaldotfr/CoRT/warstatus/stats/README.md

 it work.

-Using static gzip compression in your web server is recommended, especially for `events.json` which weights 500kb uncompressed but only a 25kb compressed.
+Using static gzip compression in your web server is recommended, especially for `events.json` which weights 500kb uncompressed but only 25kb compressed.

 - The "API endpoint" for statistics URL is: https://hail.thebus.top/CoRT/var/statistics.json
 - The "API endpoint" for events URL is: https://hail.thebus.top/CoRT/var/allevents.json